HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-Rerunning the last three Almanac years with the new, stricter definition, we see in the chart above that our usage of third parties on our website has grown slightly on last year by 0.2% on desktop and 0.4% on mobile.
+Rerunning the last three annual Web Almanac datasets with the new, stricter definition, we see in the chart above that our usage of third parties on our website has grown slightly on last year by 0.2% on desktop and 0.4% on mobile.

-45.85% of requests on mobile and 45.09% of requests on desktop are third-party requests, and this is similar to last year.

 {{ figure_markup(
-  caption="Percentage of requests which are third-party.", content="45.85%", classes="big-number",
+  caption="Percentage of requests which are third-party.", content="45.9%", classes="big-number",
   sheets_gid="1082574922",
   sql_file="percent_of_websites_with_third_party.sql"
 )
 }}

+45.9% of requests on mobile and 45.1% of requests on desktop are third-party requests, which is similar to [last year's results](../2020/third-parties).

 It would appear that the impact of privacy-preserving regulations like <a href="https://en.wikipedia.org/wiki/General_Data_Protection_Regulation">GDPR</a> and <a href="https://en.wikipedia.org/wiki/California_Consumer_Privacy_Act">CCPA</a> are not dampening our appetite for third-party usage.
-Though it should be remembered that our websites crawl from US data centers and so may be served different content because of that.
+Though it should be remembered that our [methodology](./methodology) is to test websites from US data centers and so may be served different content because of that.

 So, we know nearly all sites use third parties, but how many do they use?

 {{ figure_markup(
   image="third-parties-number-of-third-parties-per-website.png",
   caption="Number of third parties per website.", description="Bar chart showing the number of third party domains per website on desktop and mobile at various percentiles.
-At the 10th percentile both desktop and mobile have 2 third parties per site, at the 25th it's 9 third parties on desktop and 8 on mobile, at the 25th is't 23 and 21 respectively, at the 50th it's 50 and 46, and at the 75th percentile it's 91 and 89 respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=2111523872&format=interactive", sheets_gid="1338630434", sql_file="distribution_of_websites_by_number_of_third_parties.sql"
+At the 10th percentile both desktop and mobile have 2 third parties per site, at the 25th it's 9 third parties on desktop and 8 on mobile, at the 25th it's 23 and 21 respectively, at the 50th it's 50 and 46, and at the 75th percentile it's 91 and 89 respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=2111523872&format=interactive", sheets_gid="1338630434", sql_file="distribution_of_websites_by_number_of_third_parties.sql"